-The AD5372AD5373 allows writing of data via the serial interface to every register directly accessible to the serial interface, which is all registers except the X2A and X2B registers and the DAC registers.
-The X2A and X2B registers are updated when writing to the X1A, X1B, M and C registers, and the DAC registers are updated by $\overline{\text{LDAC}}$.
-The serial word (see Table 8 or Table 9) is 24 bits long.
-16 or 14 of these bits are data bits, six bits are address bits, and two bits are mode bits that determine what is done with the data.
-Two bits are reserved on the AD5373.
+The AD5370 allows writing of data via the serial interface to every register directly accessible to the serial interface, which is all registers except the X2A and X2B registers and the DAC registers.
+The X2A and X2B registers are updated when writing to the X1A, X1B, M and C registers, and the DAC registers are updated by LDAC.

+The serial word (see Table 8) is 24 bits long.
+14 of these bits are data bits, six bits are address bits, and two bits are mode bits that determine what is done with the data.
+Two bits are reserved.

 The serial interface works with both a continuous and a burst (gated) serial clock.
-Serial data applied to SDI is clocked into the AD5372AD5373 by clock pulses applied to SCLK.
+Serial data applied to SDI is clocked into the AD5370 by clock pulses applied to SCLK.
 The first falling edge of SYNC starts the write cycle.
 At least 24 falling clock edges must be applied to SCLK to clock in 24 bits of data, before SYNC is taken high again.
 If SYNC is taken high before the 24th falling clock edge, the write operation will be aborted.

 If a continuous clock is used, $\overline{\text{SYNC}}$ must be taken high before the 25th falling clock edge.
-This inhibits the clock within the AD5372/AD5373.
+This inhibits the clock within the AD5370.
 If more than 24 falling clock edges are applied before $\overline{\text{SYNC}}$ is taken high again, the input data will be corrupted.
 If an externally gated clock of exactly 24 pulses is used, $\overline{\text{SYNC}}$ may be taken high any time after the 24th falling clock edge.

-The input register addressed is updated on the rising edge of SYNC.
-In order for another serial transfer to take place, SYNC must be taken low again
+The input register addressed is updated on the rising edge of $\overline{\text{SYNC}}$.
+In order for another serial transfer to take place, $\overline{\text{SYNC}}$ must be taken low again